Air West Flight 612: Motives

 After Mohammed's arrest, he was taken to the headquarters for the National Security Agency for interrogation.
 There, he revealed his motives for the hijacking.
 He wanted to draw attention to the conflict in Darfur, stating: "I wanted to attract national and international opinion to what's happening in Darfur."
-He said that wanted to go first to Rome, and then to the United Kingdom to seek asylum.
+He said that he wanted to go first to Rome, and then to the United Kingdom to seek asylum.
 "I'm neither a rebel nor in the opposition, but the Sudanese government is exterminating the population by creating conflicts among different communities and saying that it's just an internal, communal problem," he said.